achiando/ive/TASK.md

 - **Implemented Cloudinary Multi-File Upload Component:**
     -   Created API route `app/api/cloudinary-upload/route.ts` for secure multi-file uploads to Cloudinary.
     -   Developed reusable `components/ui/multi-file-upload.tsx` component for file selection, preview, upload progress, and returning Cloudinary URLs.
+- - Integrated `MultiFileUpload` into `EquipmentForm.tsx`: Replaced the image and manual URL input fields with the `MultiFileUpload` component, configured for single file uploads.
+- Enhanced `MultiFileUpload.tsx`: Implemented automatic upload on file selection and refined file size/count restriction messages.
-- Integrated `MultiFileUpload` into `AddDocumentDialog.tsx`: Replaced the URL input with the `MultiFileUpload` component, updated form schema and submission logic to handle multiple file uploads.
+- Integrated `MultiFileUpload` into `SOPForm.tsx`: Replaced the manual URL input with the `MultiFileUpload` component, adapting it to handle a single uploaded file URL.
 - Enhanced `app/(dashboard)/consumables/allocations/[id]/page.tsx` to allow pre-selection of `bookingId` or `maintenanceId` from URL parameters for new consumable allocations.
 - Implemented robust authorization checks in `lib/actions/booking.ts` and `lib/actions/consumable-allocation.ts` to ensure non-admin users can only access/manage their own bookings and consumable allocations, including analytics.
 - Fixed column definition and date formatting in `app/(dashboard)/consumables/allocations/_components/columns.tsx` to resolve 'Column with id' error and 'Invalid time value' error.